flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 #### Give additional details to the tool

 It helps to provide the object's details, which you want to be included into the analysis, to the tool.
-Be careful doing this, because storing additional information for each instance of a class may impact debug/profile performance of the application and thus make user experience different from release one.
+Be careful doing this, because storing additional information for each instance of a class may impact the performance of the application (if leak tracking is enabled).

 For example, for not disposed objects, you can provide creation call stack to `startObjectLeakTracking`: